fastai/course-v3/docs/start_gcp.md

 Before you are able to connect, Google Cloud may ask you to create an SSH key.
 Just follow the prompts (the passphrase is optional, if you aren't going to be using this key for anything too secure).

 If everything went ok, you should now be connected to your GCP instance!
 To use it, simply go to [localhost:8080/tree](http://localhost:8080/tree) and you will find yourself in a jupyter notebook environment.
-Note that this only works while you maintain the ssh connection in your terminal.
+Note that this only works while you maintain the ssh connection in your terminal. **Note**: *GCP also installs a system called "JupyterLab", which is still in beta, and doesn't support everything in the courses; therefore, you need to use "Jupyter Notebook", which is what the link above will take you to.*

 ### Preemptible instances: